hibaa8/TSS2026-LunarLions/README.md

 Backend and simulation engine initialized successfully
 ```

 5. Type the IP address printed in the first output for "Launching Server at IP: xxx.xx.xxx.xx:14141".
-This will open the website for the TSS server.
+This will open the website for the server.

 6. From this website, you can interact with the server.
 This is where you can monitor the state of the simulation, verify the display of your system, and virtually interact with the EVA devices like you will be doing in May.